Form DS-160, Explained

-Form DS-160, also called the Online Nonimmigrant Visa Application, is used to apply for temporary U.S. visas including the B-1/B-2 visitor visas, and also for K (fiancé(e)) visas.
-You will be asked for information about yourself and your family, as well as details such as your passport number.
+Form DS-160 also called the Online Nonimmigrant Visa Application, is an online form used to apply for temporary U.S. visas including the B-1/B-2 visitor visas, and also for K (fiancé(e)) visas.
+The electronic form collects personal, educational, professional, and other information (such as your passport number).

 Everyone who plans to visit the United States on a temporary visa, such as the B1/B2 visitor visa, or who is coming to the United States on a K-1 visa in order to get married, must complete and file Form DS 160.
 Mexican citizens applying for a TN visa also need to fill out and submit Form DS-160 (Canadian citizens applying for a TN visa do not need to file the DS-160).

 Each visitor, including a child, needs their own DS-160.
 If an applicant is aged 16 or younger, or is physically unable to complete the form themselves, they can be helped by a third party.
 That person must be identified at the end of Form DS-160, on the “Sign and Submit” page.